-“The essential question was whether levy payers believed we should opt for a levy poll only when a change in the levy was being sought,” said Mrs Jolliffe.
+“The essential question for levy payers was whether they believed we should opt for a levy poll only when a change in the levy was being sought,” said ADF President, Simone Jolliffe.